Weighted Discriminants and Mass Formulas for Number Fields: Further Questions

-\subsection{Extending Theorem \ref{thm-finiteMF}}
+\subsection{Extending Theorem \ref{thm:finiteMF}}

-There are three natural ways in which Theorem \ref{thm-finiteMF} could be generalized.
-Allowing ground fields other than $\Q$ should be straightforward; all of the definitions given extend naturally to other ground fields, and the results should transfer essentially unmodified, with the possible exception of the fact about cyclotomic extensions of $\Q_p$ used in (\ref{subsec:MFF}).

-Extending the theorem to non-positive counting functions poses slightly more difficulty, as Corollary \ref{cor:cHH-double} would need to be reworked or avoided.

-The case where $\Gamma$ is not an $\ell$-group is considerably harder.
-On the surface, the techniques used to prove Theorem \ref{thm-finiteMF} seem as if they should adapt to this case, but in practice, the methods for bounding the $L_i$ are not as directly applicable.

-Most importantly, equation (\ref{eqn:MFF2}) is no longer a single equation; instead, there is one such equation for each prime dividing $|\Gamma|$.
-Additionally, Corollary \ref{cor:cHH-double} fails when $\Gamma$ is not an $\ell$-group.
-As a result, it is no longer the case that each term on the left side of equation (\ref{eqn:MFF2}) has a corresponding term on the right side with exponent at least twice as large, which was the key ingredient in establishing bounds on these exponents.

-The smallest $\Gamma$ for which this is a problem is $\Gamma = C_{15}$.
-For some non-$\ell$-groups, including $C_6$, $S_3$, $C_{10}$, and $D_5$, the techniques of Section \ref{sec:big-proof} can be adapted in a somewhat \textit{ad hoc} manner to bound the weights.
-In fact, it appears this may be possible whenever all the elements of $\Gamma$ have prime-power order.
-For $C_{15}$, however, there is no obvious way to adapt this method to bound the weights.
+It appears likely that Theorem \ref{thm:finiteMF} also holds for groups whose order is not a prime power.
+In many small cases, including $C_6$, $S_3$, $C_{10}$, and $D_5$, the techniques of Section \ref{sec:big-proof} can be adapted \textit{ad hoc} to bound the overall weights.
+In fact, this may be possible whenever all the elements of $\Gamma$ have prime-power order.

+However, groups like $C_{15}$ pose additional challenge.
+Most importantly, there is no longer a single ``universality equation''; instead, there is one such equation for each prime dividing $|\Gamma|$.
+Additionally, Corollary \ref{cor:natural-double}, which was a key ingredient in bounding the exponent of each term in equation (\ref{eqn:MFF2}), fails when $\Gamma$ is not an $\ell$-group.

+One could also ask if Theorem \ref{thm:finiteMF} holds over base fields other than $\Q$.
+It appears likely that it does; transferring the definitions and supporting results to another base field should require very little modification except for Lemma \ref{lemma:extn-exist}.
+In the definition of a mass formula, for instance, one would replace the fields $\Q_p$ by the nonarchimedean completions of the base field, and replace $p$ by the residue characteristic.